Precise Object and Effect Removal with Adaptive Target-Aware Attention: Methodology

 \subsection{ObjectClear}

-Our ObjectClear is built upon SDXL-Inpainting~\cite{sdxlinp}.
+Our ObjectClear is built upon SDXL-Inpainting~\citep{podell2023sdxl}.
 While SDXL-Inpainting uses a noise map $z_t$, a masked image $I_{m}$, a corresponding mask $M_o$, and a text prompt $c$ as inputs, we feed the original image $I_{in}$ instead of $I_m$ into the model, and our inputs are expressed as a tuple $<z_{t}, I_{in}, M_{o}, c>$.
 This design encourages the model to better attend to the effect of the target object by leveraging its visual features.
-Moreover, it facilitates more effective utilization of background information behind the object in cases involving moving transparent objects, such as glass cups.
-Apart from the input design, we further introduce an Object-Effect Attention Mechanism and an Attention-Guided Fusion Strategy to \textit{explicitly} attend object-effect regions and enhance background preservation.
-Detailed descriptions of these components are provided below.
+Moreover, it facilitates more effective utilization of background information behind the object when transparent objects are to be removed, such as glass cups.
+To achieve precise and complete object removal while enhancing background preservation, we introduce Adaptive Target-Aware Attention (ATA), Attention-Guided Fusion (AGF), and Spatially-Varying Denoising Strength (SVDS) strategy, which explicitly attend to object-effect regions.